Erick7451/Sabine-Cluster/README.md

 srun: error: Unable to allocate resources: Requested node configuration is not available [eeplater@sabine ~]$
 ```
 Look how we get an error now.
-If you see this, know that the partition does **not** have the resources you are requesting.
-Our partition gpu only has two gpus and therefore cannot grant our requests of 4 gpus.
-However, lets use a more powerful cluster
+If you encounter such error, know that the partition does **not** have the resources you are requesting.
+Our partition (**gpu**) only has two gpus and therefore cannot grant our requests of 4 gpus.
+However, lets use a more powerful parition
 ```linux
 [eeplater@sabine ~]$ srun -A kakadiaris -t 24:00:00 -n 28 -p volta --gres=gpu:8 --pty /bin/bash -l
 [eeplater@compute-4-2 ~]$ python3 -c "import torch; print(torch.cuda.device_count())"
 8
 ```
 Boom!
-Its that easy, we now have **8 GPUs**!
+It's that easy.
+We now have **8 GPUs**!
 Time to start training some very deep learning models!

 Okay, this should give you a very good base start to start on your cluster adventure!
 Have fun with the cluster and remember, always strive to learn more!